cristianriano/dotfiles/README.md

 `docker buildx build --tag mytag:1.0 --file Dockerfile --cache-from=type=local,src=/tmp/.buildx-cache --cache-to=type=local,dest=/tmp/.buildx-cache .`

 ## Known Issues

+### Global versions not detected
+If direnv is not creating the executable to the correct versions defined in `.tool-versions` then run `direnv reload`

 ### Erlang/Elixir observer doesn't update
 When running the Erlang observer `:observer.start` it doesn't render properly on Mac\